securefederatedai/openfl/docs/get_started/quickstart.rst

 Working with your own model
 ***************************

-Now that you've run your first federation, let's see how to use replace the model used in the federation.
+Now that you've run your first federation, let's see how to replace the model used in the federation.
 After copying in the text above, you should be in the :code:`my_workspace` directory.
 Every workspace has a :code:`src` directory that contains the Task Runner, an OpenFL interface that defines the deep learning model, as well as the training and validation functions that will run on that model.
 In this case, the Task Runner is defined in :code:`src/taskrunner.py`.
 After opening it you'll see the following:

 .. code-block:: python